shahviraj222/BlogApp/README.md

 BlogApp is a full-stack blogging platform that allows users to create, read, update, and delete articles.
 Built with React.js and a robust backend, it provides a seamless experience for writers and readers alike.

 ## Deployed
 This application is deployed on Netlify.
-You can view the live version of the site [here](https://66f57ddf7048e401050b917d--dashboard234.netlify.app/)
+You can view the live version of the site [here](https://66f58f8b92c9be079b088cdb--blogapplication1223.netlify.app/)

+## Demo User
+email
+test@gmail.com

+password:
+test@123

 ## Table of Contents
 - [Features](#features)